Kee2u/-Credit_Risk_Analysis/README.md

 ## Results
 ### Logistic Regression
 I started with a logistic regression classification model to predict credit risk.
 Credit risk is an unbalanced classification problem as good loans outnumber bad ones.
 To get more accurate results, I resampled the training data to include more instances of bad loans.
-I did this using four methods: Random Oversampling, SMOTE, clustercentroids and SMOtEEN.
+I did this using four methods: Random Oversampling, SMOTE, clustercentroids and SMOTEEN.

 <strong>Random Oversampling</strong></br>
 The logistic regression with random oversampling model had the following metrics.